Dawidan-orig/Chaos_Ping_Pong/README.md

 Known issues: Broken multithreading; Wrong OOP usage; non-centralised control system; Multiplayer (That was not teached; I tried to make multiplayer myself)
 Tutorial was done for few days before deadline.

-For now, project is frosen.
+For now, project is frozen until I get enough experience.